octalmage/robotjs/README.md

 RobotJS uses [node-gyp](https://github.com/TooTallNate/node-gyp) for building.
 If you have trouble with dependencies, look there or in the [building](https://github.com/octalmage/robotjs/wiki/Building) wiki.

-Then you should be successful at installing.
+Then you should be able to install robotjs.
 ```
 npm install robotjs
 ```